 By default, many homeowners policies provide replacement cost coverage, but in many cases, you will have the option to adjust this.
 Which option you decide to go with might depend on requirements from your lender or the conditions of your mortgage.
 It is also crucial to decide what makes sense for you financially.
 Replacement cost will allow you to replace your home and personal belongings without requiring additional funds from your savings account, but it will cost you more in the form of higher monthly premiums.

 Home Insurance for Less

 TGS Insurance has been helping homeowners save and bundle their insurance with other crucial policies for decades.
 We work tirelessly to provide your home with a resource they can trust from our talented team of agents and save money each month on your premium.
 Contact us today to choose from one of our many top-rated insurance providers with no hassle to you.

-What Is the Main Difference Between Replacement Cost and Actual Cash Value?
+FAQs About Replacement Cost and Actual Cash Value

-Replacement cost will provide more coverage and higher reimbursement values should you need to rely on it, but it comes with higher premiums.
-Meanwhile, actual cash value will come with lower premiums but when it comes to reimbursements, depreciation will be factored in which oftentimes leaves you needing to dip into savings to cover the full replacement of your home or belongings.
+Replacement cost will provide more coverage, and higher reimbursement values should you need to rely on it, but it comes with higher premiums.
+Meanwhile, the actual cash value will come with lower premiums.
+Still, when it comes to reimbursements, depreciation will be factored in, which oftentimes leaves you need to dip into savings to cover the full replacement of your home or belongings.

-Yes, your actual cash value is equal to the trade-in value of your covered item.
+Yes, your actual cash value equals the trade-in value of your covered item.
 Insurance companies will determine this amount with the method explained above.
 From here, insurance providers know how much to pay policyholders based on the trade-in market to provide compensation for a damaged item.

 Actual Cash Value = Replacement Cost Value – Depreciation.

 Your Replacement Cost Value is the cost to replace your item with a brand-new version of a comparable model.
-Depreciation is the reduction of an item’s value by taking into consideration its remaining life cycle based on its wear and tear.
+Depreciation is the reduction of an item’s value by considering its remaining life cycle based on its wear and tear.